 The ASUS CrashFree BIOS 3 is an auto recovery tool that allows you to restore the BIOS file when it fails or gets corrupted during the updating process.
-You can update a corrupted BIOS file using the motherboard support DVD or the USB flash disk that contains the updated BIOS file.
+You can update a corrupted BIOS file using the motherboard support CD, the floppy disk, or the USB flash disk that contains the updated BIOS file.

-Prepare the motherboard support DVD, the floppy disk or the USB flash disk containing the updated motherboard BIOS before using this utility.
+- Prepare the motherboard support CD, the floppy disk or the USB flash disk containing the updated motherboard BIOS before using this utility. - If you use a SATA optical drive, always connect the SATA cable to the SATA1/SATA2 connector; otherwise, the utility will not function.

-Recovering the BIOS from the support DVD
+Recovering the BIOS from the support CD

-To recover the BIOS from the support DVD:
+To recover the BIOS from the support CD: